grafana/grafana/docs/sources/developers/plugins/build-a-logs-data-source-plugin.md

 ## Extract detected fields from your logs

-You can add additional information about each log line by adding more data frame fields.
+Add additional information about each log line by supplying more data frame fields.

 If a data frame has more than one text field, then Grafana assumes the first field in the data frame to be the actual log line.
-Any subsequent text fields are treated as [detected fields]({{< relref "../../explore/#labels-and-detected-fields" >}}).
+Grafana treats subsequent text fields as [detected fields]({{< relref "../../explore/#labels-and-detected-fields" >}}).

-While you can add any number of custom fields to your data frame, Grafana comes with a couple of dedicated fields: `levels` and `id`.
+Although you can add any number of custom fields to your data frame, Grafana comes with a couple of dedicated fields: `levels` and `id`.
 Let's have a closer look at each one.

 ### Levels